Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Nerve Root Block Patient Information

 Your doctor has recommended you for either a selective nerve root or a facet block.
 A facet is a joint, or connection between two of the bones in your back.
 The block works by injecting a pain-relieving medication at the source of the pain, a facet or a nerve.
-Franklin Moser, MD, Chief of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.
+Franklin Moser, MD, Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.

 Before Arriving for Your Procedure